Frequently Asked Questions

 Antona Student Properties are widely regarded as having some of the most sought after properties available to students, with some even having waiting lists on them a year before they become available.

-Our properties have previously featured on the BBC, Channel 4 and in various magazines such as Heat and Zoo.
+Our properties have previously featured on the BBC, and Channel 4 and in various newspapers and magazines.
 Viewings start from 14th November, with all properties usually gone by 14th December.
-This is not common place for the industry so do not rush into a decision.
-Student housing week is ran by the various Universities in the February, however it is testament to Antona’s reputation and high standards that our houses usually go well before that time.
+This is NOT COMMON for the industry, so do not rush into a decision.
+Student housing week is ran by the various Universities in the February, however it is testament to Antona’s reputation and high standards that our houses usually go well before that time

 What happens if I like a property?